rubymonsters/ruby-for-beginners/source/10-objects/02-instances.md

 # Classes create objects

-Every object is an *instance* of a class.
+*Objects are instances of classes.*

-The class is kind of a blue print for the concrete object.
-Every time a concrete object (such as the String `"one string"`, the String `"another string"`, the String `"yet another string"`, and so on ...) is created, we say that the class is *instantiated*: an object is created from it.
+Classes are kind of blue prints for the concrete objects.
+Every time a concrete object (such as the String `"one string"`, the String `"another string"`, the String `"yet another string"`, and so on ...) is created:

+We say that the class is *instantiated*: an object is created from it.

 What does that mean?